Course applications now closed. Applications closed 2pm PT, April 5, 2021.

 Create an outline for your TV pilot idea in eight weeks with an accomplished TV writer as your guide.
 In this self-paced course, you will take this important first step for your original pilot script and learn a set of tools to help you ask the important questions of every scene and character that will get you past "stuck" when writing future episodes.

-Along the way to creating your outline you will:
+Along the way you will:

 - find your most effective creative writing process.